mastodon/fediverse_auxiliary_service_provider_specifications/discovery/trends/v0.1/trends.md

 ## Privacy Policy Information

-With the APIs specified above fediverse servers do share any personally identifiable or otherwise sensitive information with FASP.
+With the APIs specified above fediverse servers do not share any personally identifiable or otherwise sensitive information with FASP.